jmk11/webserver/README.md

-# website
+# webserver
+HTTPS webserver.
-HTTPS webserver, and http server serving redirects to HTTPS server.
+And http server serving redirects to HTTPS server.
+Combines with directory listings made by htmldirs repo.